-Woodhull Freedom Foundation mourns death of Jeffrey Montgomery, a leader, activist, a mentor and sexual freedom movement hero.
+Woodhull Freedom Foundation mourns death of one of its founders, Jeffrey Montgomery, a leader, activist, a mentor and sexual freedom movement hero.

 The Woodhull Freedom Foundation mourns the death of Jeffrey Montgomery, a leader, activist, sexual freedom hero, and founder to Woodhull.
 He died Monday evening, July 18, 2016.